MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-1-3.md

 ## Before you start

-Here are some considerations before you start setting up TLS 1.3 for Orchestrator:
+Here are some considerations before you set up TLS 1.3 for Orchestrator:

 - Orchestrator should be running version 2022 or 2025.
 - Security fixes should be up-to-date on the Orchestrator.